 Touching up roots is easy as pie!
 Simply apply the color along the part and the visible hairlines.
 Allow the color to set for ten minutes before shampooing your hair.
 It takes only one application to achieve reliable coverage.

 Tip: It is smart to look for a suitable root touch-up kit before selecting your hair color.
 You can then be sure that the proper touch-up color will be available when you need it.
-Root touch-up kits are available in colors ranging from medium to dark blonde, in reddish brown, from medium to dark brown, and in black, bright red and warm red.
+Root touch-up kits are available in colors ranging from medium to dark blonde, in reddish brown, medium to dark brown, black, and red hair color.
 You can even find a touch-up kit to blend darker roots into blonde hair.